 Derogation

-Fimea may grant a temporary derogation for the placing on the market or putting into service of a medical device even if the conformity assessment procedure for the device has not been carried out in accordance with the legislation currently in force if:
+A derogation may be granted even if the conformity assessment procedure for the device has not been carried out in accordance with the legislation currently in force if:

 1. the device is necessary for the protection of public health or the alleviation or treatment of a serious illness or injury of a patient;